Spectrum of equivariant cohomology as a fixed point scheme: Reductive and arbitrary principally paired algebraic groups

 As before, from the first two equations of $V_{e+tf} = 0$, we can determine $x_2$ and $y_2$, so $\Spec H_{\SL_2(\C)}^*(\Gr(2,4))$ can be embedded in $\C[t,x_1,y_1]$.
 Its equations are

 By considering two possibilities in the latter, one easily arrives at four possibilities:

 As in the previous example, the components correspond to orbits of $\W$ acting on $\Gr(2,4)^{\Cs}$.
-The former two correspond to one-element orbits, i.e. $\{\Span(e_2,e_3)\}$ and $\{\Span(e_1,e_4)\}$, and the latter come from two two-element orbits.
-The scheme embedded in $t,x_1,y_1$-space is presented in Figure \ref{sl2gr}. \end{example}
+The former two correspond to one-element orbits, \textit{i.e.} $\{\Span(e_2,e_3)\}$ and $\{\Span(e_1,e_4)\}$, and the latter come from two two-element orbits.
+The scheme embedded in $(t,x_1,y_1)$-space is presented in Figure~\ref{sl2gr}. \end{example}

 \begin{example} We consider an example for a group of higher rank, $\SL_3(\C)$, that we can still draw.
 Let it act on $\PP^2$ in the standard way.
-In Example \ref{exsl3p2} we calculated the equivariant cohomology of $\PP^2$ with respect to (two-dimensional) torus.
+In Example~\ref{exsl3p2} we calculated the equivariant cohomology of $\PP^2$ with respect to a ($2$-dimensional) torus.
 Now we will compute the $\SL_3$-equivariant cohomology.
 The Kostant section is

-The coordinates $c_2,c_3\in \C[\Ss]\cong H^*(B\SL_3(\C))$ are (up to scalar multiples) the universal Chern classes of principal $\SL_3(\C)$-bundles, or equivalently, of rank 3 vector bundles with trivial determinant.
+The coordinates $c_2,c_3\in \C[\Ss]\cong H^*(B\SL_3(\C))$ are (up to scalar multiples) the universal Chern classes of principal $\SL_3(\C)$-bundles, or equivalently, of rank $3$ vector bundles with trivial determinant.
 We have already computed that $V_e|_{x_1,x_2} = (x_2-x_1^2,-x_1x_2)$.
 Then it is easy to see that for